Waar: Production

-The title Waar is an Urdu language word meaning "to strike."
+The title "waar", is an Hindi-Urdu language word meaning "to strike" or "attack" or "Assault".
 Waar is primarily an English language film with some dialogue in Urdu.
 According to the producer, Hassan Waqas Rana, it was considered dubbing the movie in Urdu but the idea was dropped as it would have compromised the lead role played by Shaan Shahid.
 The story highlights the aspect of terrorism in Pakistan.
 It was written by Hassan Waqas Rana.

 Casting and crew

 Initially, it was reported that Tom Delmar who has worked as stunt director in Hollywood movies would direct; later Lashari was chosen as the director who was working with Rana on another project.
 It is Bilal Lashari's debut as a director, who has directed music videos and assisted Shoaib Mansoor in the film Khuda Kay Liye.
 Ali Azmat and Meesha Shafi, who are known for singing, made their acting debut in the film.
 Originally Ali Azmat's and Ayesha Khan's roles were limited to guest appearance that were later expanded to full roles.
 Hamza Ali Abbasi, who intended to work as an assistant director, was later cast as an actor.